benders5e/benders5e/bender.md

 <div style="height: 1em;">
 </div>
 ### Fortuneteller
+- Increase your Intelligence score by 1, to a maximum of 20.
-Once per long rest, you can cast the spell *Augury*.
+- You can cast the spell *Augury* at will (you must have the necessary material components).

 ### Teamaker
+- Increase your Intelligence score by 1, to a maximum of 20.
+- You have advantage on Intelligence (Nature) checks when trying to identify whether leaves or herbs can be used to brew tea.
-Once per long rest, if you have tea leaves or herbs available, you can create an infusion laced with healing power.
+- Once per long rest, if you have tea leaves or herbs available, you can create an infusion laced with healing power.
 Any creature who drinks it gains the benefits of a Potion of Healing.
 Drinking more than once from the infusion does not confer any additional benefits.

 ## Backgrounds